Women in History

 The women selected for this resource represent a range of accomplishments and diverse backgrounds.
 We hope these activities can be easily integrated into classrooms and will provide an inspiration for students to pursue NHD projects pertaining to women’s history.

-The preview of the book will be downloadable from HISTORY®’s website in March 2018.
+The preview of the book is available below.
 The full resource will be available in fall 2018.

 Marian Anderson (1897-1993) discovered the power of her voice at a young age.
 The Philadelphia native possessed a unique contralto range that helped her become an internationally acclaimed talent.
 Despite being denied entry into several conservatories because of her race, Anderson’s private training with top vocal instructors led her to performances from New York’s Carnegie Hall to Paris.
 She entertained several European monarchs and was the first African American to sing at the White House when she accepted an invitation from Franklin and Eleanor Roosevelt in 1936.
 Throughout her career she dealt with segregation in America, and in 1939 the Daughters of the American Revolution refused to allow her to perform at Constitution Hall in Washington, D.C.
 A national backlash to this decision, spearheaded by Eleanor Roosevelt’s resignation from the DAR in protest, led to Anderson singing for 75,000 people on the steps of the Lincoln Memorial on Easter Sunday 1939.
 After this key moment for civil rights, she continued her groundbreaking career, along the way becoming the first African American to perform at the New York Metropolitan Opera in 1955.
 In 1963, she sang at the March on Washington and received the Presidential Medal of Freedom.